teddykladdkak/raid-message/README.md

 Specific IP port is change in variable "config" in "/index.js".

 ## Todo
-* Better handling of broken contact with the server (Create a class that shows to the user that the button is disabled).
 * Clean "raids.json" at the days end.
 * Allows users to see who said they are coming.
 * Push notifications (probably only android and computer due to iOS do not support this at this time).